Scientists: Duck is 1st wild bird flu case in US in 5 years

-COLUMBIA, S.C.
-(AP) — A duck killed by a hunter in South Carolina had a contagious and dangerous bird flu that has not been detected in the wild in the U.S. in five years, officials said.
+COLUMBIA, S.C. — A duck killed by a hunter in South Carolina had a contagious and dangerous bird flu that has not been detected in the wild in the U.S. in five years, officials said.

 The flu poses a low risk to people but can spread quickly through chicken houses and other poultry businesses.